ChristianMacDonald/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+With client-side routing, the browser handles navigating through the different pages and updating where necessary.
+The upside is that you don't have to refresh and/or reload the entire page everytime you navigate to a new page.
+The downside is that you have to load the entire webpage when you first visit the site.
+Server-side routing is of course handled by the server.
+While you have to refresh the page and possibly load identical data everytime you go to a new page, you only have to load the page your on in the beginning.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CREATE - POST; RECEIVE - GET; UPDATE - PUT; DELETE - DELETE

 - [ ] Mention three tools we can use to make AJAX requests.

+Promises, Fetch API, and Axios

 ## Project Set Up